mdhelomme/MDEF/docs/term3/17-DistributedDesign.md

 ***Learning Skills:***

-This session evidenced points of emphasis in my intervention: tapping into ecosystemic values, and also its points of weakness: environmental regeneration.
+This session highlighted the points of emphasis in my intervention: tapping into ecosystemic values, and also its points of weakness: environmental regeneration.
 During the activity, I was required to examine both the actual status of my project and its potential status within each section.
 What I mean by this is that I had to evaluate how I weighed my project as according to my sense-making priorities, and also how I could potentially improve it as according to secondary objectives.
 In simpler words, it showed me what I had already accomplished and how could I move towards the next steps in direction of a positive impact.

 ***Dynamics:***